click on photo to go back

 Florenz Ames returned in September 1930 after "quite a few successful production engagements" in a skit, titled What's Not, assisted by Eulahia Young and Alice O'Donnell.

-In February-March of 1930 Florenz performed with Alice O'Donnell (b.1899) in The Count of Luxembourg on Broadway and on July 3.
+Early 1930 Florenz performed with Alice O'Donnell (b.1899) in The Count of Luxembourg (Jolson's 59th Street Theatre, Feb 17. - Mar 1.
+1930) on Broadway and shortly after on July 3.
 1930 Florenz married Alice, his fourth wife.
 They made their home at 243 West End Avenue in NYC.

 He briefly rejoined Ray Dooley on the East Coast in 1930.